Royal Canin Size Health Nutrition X-Small Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Royal Canin Size Health Nutrition X-Small product line includes 3 dry dog foods.
+The Royal Canin Size Health Nutrition X-Small product line includes the 4 dry dog foods listed below.

 Royal Canin Size Health Nutrition X-Small Adult recipe was selected to represent the other products in the line for this review.